-Other important issues parties should consider include:
+Other important issues to consider include:

-- Consents.
-The parties should decide which party will bear the responsibility of obtaining any necessary thirdparty consents and have a plan in place in case all the consents cannot be obtained. - Employees.
-In certain cases, the parties must negotiate which employees should be part of the divestiture.
-This becomes particularly important in connection with any ongoing efforts regarding source code development and maintenance, as well as undocumented technical knowhow of key employees. - Litigation.
-If any of the relevant IP becomes the subject of ongoing litigation proceedings, the parties must set out their respective roles and financial obligations following the closing. - Post-closing maintenance.
-IP must continue to be maintained following the closing.
-The seller should be required to identify all IP maintenance deadlines over some reasonable period of time after closing and provide a list of its IP maintenance counsel or services.
-Acquisition counsel and clients should be clear on who is responsible for maintenance of the IP portfolio (for example, in-house counsel, the law firm acting as counsel in the transaction, or some other firm).
+Consents.
+The parties should consider which party will bear the responsibility of obtaining any necessary third-party consents and have a plan in place in the event all the consents cannot be obtained.

+- Employee issues.
+In certain cases the parties must negotiate which employees should be part of the divestiture.
+This becomes particularly important in connection with ongoing efforts regarding source code development and maintenance, as well as undocumented know-how of key employees. - Litigation.
+To the extent any of the relevant intellectual property becomes subject of ongoing litigation proceedings, the parties must provide for their respective roles and financial obligations following the closing. - Post-closing maintenance.
+Intellectual property must continue to be maintained following the closing.
+The seller should be required to identify all intellectual property maintenance deadlines over some reasonable period of time after closing (and provide a list of its intellectual property maintenance counsel or services).
+Acquisition counsel and clients should be clear on who bears responsibility for maintenance of the portfolio, either in-house counsel, the law firm acting as counsel in the transaction or some other firm.